dymmond/esmerald/docs/en/docs/extras/query-params.md

 http://127.0.0.1/users?limit=10
 ```

-## Extra with Esmerald params
+## Extra with Ravyn params

-Because everything in Esmerald just works you can also add restrictions and limits to your query parameters.
+Because everything in Ravyn just works you can also add restrictions and limits to your query parameters.
 For example.
 you might want to add a limit into the size of a string `q` when searching not to exceed an X value.

 ```python